adigavhane1013/AI-REMINDER-AGENT/README.md

 - Google Gemini (LLM for information extraction)
 - Google Calendar API
 - JavaScript (n8n Code node)
-- JSON-based workflow configuration

 ---

 ## Workflow Overview

-1. Chat trigger receives the user message
+1. A chat trigger receives the user message
-2. Google Gemini extracts structured reminder details in JSON format
+2. Google Gemini extracts structured reminder data in JSON format
-3. JavaScript code node:
+3. A JavaScript code node validates the data and builds timestamps
-   - Validates extracted data
-   - Builds start and end timestamps
-4. Google Calendar node creates the calendar event
+4. A Google Calendar node creates the event

 ---

 ## How to Use

 1. Open n8n
-2. Import the workflow file:
+2. Import the workflow JSON file into n8n
 3. Configure credentials:
    - Google Gemini API
    - Google Calendar OAuth
 4. Activate the workflow
 5. Send a chat message with a reminder request